sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20restricted%20user.png)</kbd>
 _Figure 14.
 Creating users for a selected realm and assigning roles_

 Same for Roles, with the correct permissions, you can create and edit roles.
 These roles define which parts of the system a user is allowed to Read or Write, e.g. system settings, assets, attributes, map, or rules.
+Also see the userguide: [Realms, users and roles](https://github.com/openremote/openremote/wiki/User-Guide%3A-Realms%2C-users-and-roles).

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Roles.png)</kbd>
 _Figure 15.
 Roles are made of a set of permissions_